Elections in the Southern United States: Democratic control of Governorships

 In the 2006 gubernatorial elections, Mike Beebe of Arkansas regained the governorship previously held by Republican Mike Huckabee.
 In Maryland, Martin O'Malley defeated incumbent Republican governor Bob Ehrlich.
 In 2007, Kentucky Democrat Steve Beshear defeated incumbent Republican governor Ernie Fletcher.
 These victories gave the Democratic Party a decisive 10-8 majority in the Southern Governors Association.
 Joe Manchin of West Virginia subsequently became chairman of the association, while Tim Kaine of Virginia became Vice-Chairman.

 Republican resurgence

 Virginia, 2009

 Only a year after Barack Obama won a comfortable victory in the 2008 presidential election, the first signs of a GOP resurgence in two gubernatorial elections were seen, one of them in the South.
 In Virginia, a state that Obama carried by 6%, Republican Bob McDonnell won the seat vacated by the term-limited Kaine by a 17% margin.
 This proved to be a prelude to more significant pickups in 2010.

 2010

-The 2010 elections were held in the backdrop of economic uncertainty, a controversial health-care reform law passed shortly before the elections, and a reenergized conservative movement, with its most visible manifestation being the Tea Party movement.
+The 2010 elections were held in the backdrop of the Great Recession.
+The Patient Protection and Affordable Care Act passed shortly before the elections, and a reenergized conservative movement, with its most visible manifestation being the Tea Party movement.